mmatfi/packitysrv/install.md

 - To run just the sanity checks: vagrant ssh -c "cd /data && ansible-playbook --extra-vars @variables.yml -i inventory check-nginx.yml"
 - Updates can me made by changing data/variables and running destroy / up with vagrant or check the playbooks from the Vagrantfile and run with via vagrant ssh

+* to be used on a "normal" linux host, otherwise your mileage may vary